livekit-examples/rover-teleop/README.md

 4. Verify the camera is working:
    ```
-   cam -l
+   rpicam-hello
    ```
-   - You should see the detected camera listed
+   - You should see the detected camera image displayed

 At this point, you should be able to ssh into the pi and do everything remotely.